petertrotman/adventurelookup/README.md

   (we need to run as root in the container with `-u root` because the default user doesn't have write access to the code files)

-  (if you get an error saying the database is not accepting connections, wait a few minutes and try again - it may not have booted yet)
+  (if you get an error saying the database is not accepting connections, wait a few seconds and try again - it may not have booted yet)

 4. Create the admin superuser (you will be prompted for a username and password)